Super FX: History

 The Super FX chip design team included engineers Ben Cheese, Rob Macaulay, and James Hakewill.
 While in development, the Super FX chip was codenamed "Super Mario FX" and "MARIO".
 "MARIO", a backronym for "Mathematical, Argonaut, Rotation, & Input/Output", is printed on the face of the final production chip.
+The chip's name would lead to an urban legend that "Super Mario FX" was a video game in development for the SNES.

 Because of high manufacturing costs and increased development time, few Super FX based games were made compared to the rest of the SNES library.
 Due to these increased costs, Super FX games often retailed at a higher MSRP compared to other SNES games.

 According to Argonaut Games founder Jez San, Argonaut had initially intended to develop the Super FX chip for the Nintendo Entertainment System.
 The team programmed an NES version of the first-person combat flight simulator Starglider, which Argonaut had developed for the Atari ST and other home computers a few years earlier, and showed it to Nintendo in 1990.
 The prototype impressed the company, but they suggested that they develop games for the then-unreleased Super Famicom due to the NES's hardware becoming outdated in light of newer systems such as the Sega Genesis/Mega Drive and the TurboGrafx-16/PC Engine.
 Shortly after the 1990 Consumer Electronics Show held in Chicago, Illinois, Argonaut ported the NES version of Starglider to the Super Famicom, a process which took roughly one week according to San.

+Nintendo later considered integrating Argonaut's Super FX chip into certain Super Famicom and SNES hardware revisions and add-on plans.
+Jez San said the chip was completed too late for the Japanese Super Famicom launch but was discussed for inclusion in a subsequent SNES hardware revision for the North American market to lower the cost of producing 3D-capable games.
+He also recalled that during early talks between Nintendo and Sony about a planned SNES CD-ROM peripheral, the companies initially intended for the CD add-on to incorporate the Super FX chip to provide 3D acceleration.